cutaway-security/sawh/README.md

 ***Use At Your Own Risk!!!!
 Do not run on production systems without testing.***

 Use at your own risk.
 Cutaway Security is not responsible for how this script affects your system, your network, your services, or your process.
-Users accept all responsibility for using this script in testing and production enviornments.
+Users accept all responsibility for using this script in testing and production environments.

 ***Use At Your Own Risk!!!!
 Do not run on production systems without testing.***